dsbowen/Hemlock/docs_md/tutorial/compile.md

 Out:

 ```
-[<Compile 1>]
+[<shuffle()>]
 ```

 You can add compile functions to a page or question by setting its `compile` attribute or passing a `compile` argument to its constructor.
-Compile functions run just before a page's html is compiled.
+Compile functions run just before a page's HTML is compiled.

 The `shuffle` compile function shuffles a question's choices.
 (Or, if attached to a page, shuffles its page's questions).